 Does this mean that I actually think there’s a goddess out in the woods that dances in the moonlight when she learns I’m responding well to her gifts?
 Well, hey, maybe.
 Stranger things have happened.
-What really matters is that a goddess reminded me that I am just like her and that no arrow, relationship or person can shake that belief.
+But what really matters is that the principle of a goddess reminded me that I am inherently just like her and that no arrow, relationship or person can shake that belief.

 And that we share fabulous taste in jewelry.

 *This is dedicated to my dear friend and huntress sister, who now proudly wears the arrow around her neck.
 Stay strong and I love you.